AceBurgundy/CleanJS/README.md

 **4. Render the Application:**

-Use the `Root` class to inside your `script.js` to render your initial component:
+Use the `Root` class inside your `script.js` to render your initial component:

 ```javascript
 import { Root } from './path/to/Component.js';